Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_13.md

 We have subscribed to list of all users, but we can't invite everyone.
 We can't invite the owner of the party and we can't invite users who are already invited, so why not filter them out of the view?

-To do so we will use the powerful [filter feature](https://docs.angularjs.org/guide/filter) of AngularJS.
+To do so we will use the powerful [filter feature](https://docs.angularjs.org/guide/filter) of Angular 1.

 Filters can work on array as well as single values.
 We can aggregate any number of filters on top of each other.

-Here is the list of all of AngularJS built-in filters:
+Here is the list of all of Angular 1 built-in filters:
 [https://docs.angularjs.org/api/ng/filter](https://docs.angularjs.org/api/ng/filter)

 And here is a 3rd party library with many more filters: